lnxpy/hey/README.md

 ## Hey! - Your AI-powered Pair Programming Friend

-> :warning: - You need OpenAI auth token to make Hey work.
+> :sparkles: - You need a MindsDB token to use Hey.
+You can generate one for your personal uses for free from [here](mdb.ai)!

 > :basecamp: - Watch this YouTube <a href="https://www.youtube.com/watch?v=fhO34PVa-38&list=LL&index=9">introduction video</a> about Hey!

 > :writing_hand: - Read the <a href="https://blog.imsadra.me/introducing-hey-your-ai-powered-pair-programming-friend">"Introducing Hey! - Your AI-powered Pair Programming Friend"</a> article about the creation process, development phases, and a detailed overview of Hey.

-> :package: - Check out <a href="https://pypi.org/project/hey-mindsdb/">Hey on PyPI</a>.

 Hey is a CLI-based AI assistant that is powered by the ChatGPT AI model versions supported by [MindsDB](https://mindsdb.com/).
 This project is designed for [Hashnode X MindsDB](https://hashnode.com/hackathons/mindsdb?source=hncounter-feed) hackathon.